pezluna/pezluna.github.io/_posts/2019-02-04-welcome-to-jekyll.md

 ---
 layout: post
-title:  "Welcome to devlopr-jekyll !"
+title:  "A Article for test!"
-summary: "Getting Started using devlopr-jekyll"
+summary: "A meaningless article is here"
-author: johndoe
+author: sjhan
-date: '2019-05-22 14:35:23 +0530'
+date: '2023-12-31 17:13:23 +0530'
-category: jekyll
+category: tmp
 thumbnail: /assets/img/posts/code.jpg
-keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes
+keywords: test, tmp
-permalink: /blog/welcome-to-devlopr-jekyll/
+permalink: /blog/a-article-for-test/
 usemathjax: true
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.